O8pen/ideas/README.md

 # ideas
 My text files and ideas

 note: These are just some ideas that came to my mind on the fly.
 They might sound awful, but I wrote them down just to not forget them.
-Yeah that's it bye